 The thickness of the fish will determine how long to cook the mahi.

-- Preheat the pan and oil before adding the fish.
+- Preheat your pan and oil thoroughly before adding the fish to prevent sticking.

 What To Do With Leftover Fish